Chapter 39 BWV 126 Erhalt uns, Herr, bei deinem Wort

 Here the alto and tenor alternate in lines of recitative but come together for the four chorale phases, the one singing them in highly embroidered versions, the other counterpointed against them.
 The lines of the chorale offer up a prayer that we may all become of a single mind and receive God′s support and stewardship through life and death.

 The recitative sections expand, somewhat colloquially, the thoughts expressed in each of the chorale phrases.
-Unusually, Bach does not here accompany the hymn tune with a consistent figure in the continuo, although the bass line does become marginally more active when it is heard.
-It has been suggested elsewhere in these essays that his reason for providing an underpinning ritornello theme is to ensure that the congregation recognizes the chorale melody even when it has been embellished.
+Unusually, Bach does not here accompany the hymn tune with a consistent figure in the continuo, although the bass line does become marginally more active beneath it.
+It has been suggested elsewhere in these essays that his reason for providing an underpinning ritornello theme is to ensure that the congregation recognizes the chorale melody even when it has been embellished or distorted.
 There is no need on this occasion because the coming together of the two voices proclaims each new phrase.

 And who knows?
 Possibly late at night, with his glass of brandy and pipe at the composing desk, might not Bach have allowed himself a wry smile at the fact that, in order to convey a sense of superhuman demands, he was placing similar requirements upon his hopefully willing, and presumably able, young vocalist!